Clinical Research Visa Sponsorship Jobs in Ohio

 Study Conduct/ Clinical Research Practice:

-- Collect and label samples as instructed and deliver or process samples in accordance with the protocol, manual of operations, standard operating procedure (SOP) or other work instruction set.
+- Train others as needed to collect and label samples as instructed and deliver or process samples in accordance with the protocol, manual of operations, standard operating procedures (SOP) or other work instruction set.

 - Ensure specimens are properly logged, handled and stored.